E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-general.rst.txt

 **Tip:** Once you're on the webpage for a specific plot, click on the 'Output Metadata' drop down menu to view the metadata for the displayed plot.
 Running that command allows the displayed plot to be recreated.
-Changing any of the options will modify the just that resulting figure.
+Changing any of the options will modify only that resulting figure.